What 7 Deadly Sin Are You?

 7 deadly sins test

 The same concerns gluttony.
 Overindulgence and overconsumption stretch far beyond food that is traditionally viewed in terms of this sin.
+There are five forms of gluttony that concern food alone, though:

 • Late – eating too expensively